high-octane-dev/high-octane-dev.github.io/docs/games/cars-2/file-formats.md

 # File Formats

 ## oct
-Tupperware files.
-Use `matryoshka` to decode them into standard JSON or YAML.
+Tupperware container files for model metadata and textures.
+Use `oct decode` with the `offsetting` tool to convert them into JSON or YAML, and `oct encode` to rebuild them.
+Append `-t` to the end of the command to extract or embed textures.

 ## mer
 Meridian tree structures, stored as Tupperware.
-Use matryoshka to decode them into standard JSON or YAML.
+Use `offsetting` to decode them into standard JSON or YAML.

 ## vbuf
 Stands for Vertex Buffer.
 Used to store raw vertex data in a format convinent for the rendering engine.
 Metadata from an `oct` file is required to properly parse these files.